MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-controller.md

 2. Extract the contents to a folder on a local computer.
 3. Refresh the library,  You'll import the service templates, later.

-    **Note**:
+   > [!NOTE]

-    The custom resource files are used when setting up the network controller, and other SDN components (software load balancer, RAS gateway).
+   > The custom resource files are used when setting up the network controller, and other SDN components (software load balancer, RAS gateway).

     The NC folder contains Four service templates and Five custom resource folders.
 These are summarized in the following table: